rcalsaverini/dreams/_sources/contents/01/dreaming/01/contracts/02_entities.md

       name: String;
 ```

->– *This is a static snapshot of our customers in 2022.
+> – _This is a static snapshot of our customers in 2022.
 It's a bunch of parquet files on S3.
-I just declared a new entity using this and added a source block indicating where I want the data to be fetched from.*
+I just declared a new entity using this and added a source block indicating where I want the data to be fetched from._
 >
->– *But why the other entity doesn't have a source block?*
+> – _But why the other entity doesn't have a source block?_
 >
->– *We have a bunch of standards already declared somewhere else.
+> – _We have a bunch of standards already declared somewhere else.
 The data for that entity comes from our live databases.
 Depending on the configurations the platform already knows where the data comes from.
-This makes our lives easier.*
+This makes our lives easier._
 >
->– *And what types of sources can it use?*
+> – _And what types of sources can it use?_
 >
->– *Oh boy... just about anything.
+> – _Oh boy... just about anything.
 We have data that's read from Kafka streams, from databases, from files, pulling data periodically from APIs, and so on.
-The platform is very flexible in that regard.*
+The platform is very flexible in that regard._
+>
+> – _So... you just declare the source and the shape, and the platform will take care of the rest?_
+>
+> – _Yep!
+Cool, right?_